What's the difference between a service and an offer?

 A service is what you do.
 An offer is what the buyer gets, framed as a specific outcome for a specific person.

-A service describes your activity: "I do bookkeeping," "I provide executive coaching," "I consult on strategy."
+Offer ClarityA service describes your activity: "I do bookkeeping," "I provide executive coaching," "I consult on strategy."
 An offer describes the buyer's outcome: "I help e-commerce founders figure out where their margins actually go so they can grow without running out of cash."
+Services compete on price.
+Offers compete on value.

 The shift from service to offer is the single biggest unlock for founders who are stuck.
-It changes how you pitch, how you price, how you write your website, and how you show up in conversations.
-This guide walks you through the full process.
+It changes pricing conversations, conversion rates, referral quality, and founder confidence.
+This guide walks you through the full process of building a packaged offer from expertise.
+The Growth Navigator free tier builds your offer statement in about 15 minutes.
+Start free.